luixt/Taekwondo_Website/README.md

 ## Achievements

-### Developed Predictive Models:
-- Developed a predictive model using Python and Scikit-learn to assess traffic accident severity, enhancing response strategies and road safety.

 ### Website Planning, Design, and Development:
 - Planned and designed the website layout with wireframes to ensure a user-friendly experience and clear navigation for visitors.
 - Developed the website using HTML, CSS, and JavaScript, performing thorough testing to ensure responsiveness and functionality across all devices.